lnhzd/lnhzd.github.io/_posts/2020-10-08-Configure-Token-LifeTimes.md

 title: Configure Token LifeTimes for a service principal
 ---

+This configuration is per tenant, service principal, or application.
 In preview only, so need to load the module before using it:
 ```powershell
 Import-Module AzureADPreview